 We know how disruptive plowing new fiber to your home or business can be, so we want to work with each individual property owner to minimize any disruption this may cause.
 After we plow the fiber drop, we will do our best to restore your property to its original condition, including planting new grass seed for lawns and otherwise leaving the landscape undisturbed as best we can.

-As indicated, this entire fiber project (for our whole Cooperative service territory) will take upwards of 15 years.
+As indicated, this entire fiber project (for our whole service territory) will take upwards of 15 years.
 Please be patient with us as it is by far the biggest undertaking Blackfoot has ever done.
 Know that we are working diligently on planning, designing and engineering this effort.
 To learn more about this project and to find out when fiber will be coming to your area, please view our FAQs below, call us at 406-541-5000 or complete our Property Access Consent Form.

-We are thrilled to bring fiber-based services to your homes and businesses, and I thank you for continuing to place your trust in Blackfoot to provide your broadband and voice services.
+We are thrilled to bring fiber-based services to your homes and businesses, and I thank you for continuing to place your trust in Blackfoot.

 Network upgrade project announced